According to FBI reports, hate crimes have continued to rise over the last few years.

 As an employer, you must provide a safe work environment for all.

 Protect the organization and all employees by being prepared for a worst-case scenario with proper security measures:

 - Conduct physical and vulnerability assessments

 - Control the physical property with proper access control and security cameras.

 - When handling mail, train employees to detect suspicious packages

-But not all hate-inspired threats are from unknown parties.
 Hate crimes often start from a one-on-one bias.
-That’s why it is important for the organization to establish tolerance and sensitivity for all members, no matter the race, ethnicity, ancestry, religion, sexual orientation, disability, gender, or gender identity of everyone.
+That is why the organization needs to establish tolerance and sensitivity training for all employees or members.

 Understand and Embrace the Differences in Others

-SACS Consulting & Investigative Services, Inc. can help your organization ensure the safety of your employees and guide your staff to step back from preconceived notions.
-Contact us or call 330-255-1101 to schedule your Physical Security/Vulnerability Assessment and/or Tolerance and Sensitivity Training today.
+SACS Consulting & Investigative Services, Inc. can help your organization ensure your employees’ safety and guide your staff to step back from preconceived notions.
+Contact us or call 330-255-1101 to schedule your Physical Security/Vulnerability Assessment and Tolerance and Sensitivity Training today.